Nada120/news-app/README.md

-# News App
+# News App 📰📱🧠

-An  Application Was Built Using Flutter Framework.
+An  Application Was Built Using Flutter Framework. 📦📑

-## The Final Result:
+## The Final Result 🧰💪😎